sagardesd/Cpp-ebook/mds/datatypes.md

 These store whole numbers without decimal points.

-**⚠️ Important Note:** The size of integer types can vary depending on your platform (32-bit vs 64-bit system, compiler, operating system).
+**Important Note:** The size of integer types can vary depending on your platform (32-bit vs 64-bit system, compiler, operating system).
 The table below shows typical sizes, but always verify on your system using `sizeof()`.

 | Type | Typical Size | Typical Range | When to Use |
 |------|--------------|---------------|-------------|